baldurk/renderdoc/docs/window/settings_window.rst

 If the above setting is enabled, then also store the y-flip per texture.
 By default this is treated as a global toggle for all textures.
 With this setting enabled the flip will default to off for all textures, and then be saved per-texture.

+  | :guilabel:`Custom shader directories` Default: ``Empty``

+Here you can choose additional locations to search for custom visualisation shaders, and in which order in case of duplicates.

+For more information see :doc:`../how/how_custom_visualisation`.

 Shader Viewer options
 ---------------------